pinzolo/spwd/README.md

 data_file: /path/to/your/data/file
 # command used with `search` subcommand.
 filtering_command: fzf
+# subcommands that are not protected with master password.
+# copy and search are always protected.
+unprotective_commands:
+  - new
+  - remove
 ```

 If config file is not found, use below configuration as default.